pachyderm/pachyderm/doc/how-tos/distributed_computing.md

 ![Distributed computing basics](../images/distributed_computing101.gif)

-In the diagram above, you have three Pachyderm worker pods that process your computations.
+In the diagram above, you have three Pachyderm worker pods that process your data.
 When a pod finishes processing a datum, it automatically takes another datum from the queue to process it.
 Datums might be different in size and, therefore, some of them might be processed faster than others.